smarnach/crashstats-tools/README.rst

      https://antenna.readthedocs.io/en/latest/overview.html#aws-s3-file-hierarchy

-     This requires an API token in order to download dumps and protected data.
+     This requires an API token with "View Personal Identifiable Information" and "View Raw Dumps" permissions in order to download protected data and dumps. data.
 Using an API token also reduces rate-limiting.
 Set the CRASHSTATS_API_TOKEN environment variable to your API token value:

      CRASHSTATS_API_TOKEN=xyz fetch-data crashdata ...